nghttp2/nghttp2/README.rst

 HTTP/2.0 server with prior knowledge (without HTTP Upgrade) and NPN in TLS extension.

+By default, it uses SSL/TLS connection.
+Use ``--no-tls`` option to disable it.

 It has verbose output mode for framing information.
 Here is sample output from ``nghttp`` client::